-As of December 31, 2021, we had approximately \$7.5 million in negative working capital, which represents a decrease of approximately \$2.3 million from \$9.8 million in negative working capital as of December 31, 2020.
-The primary reason for that working capital deficit decrease from December 31, 2020, to December 31, 2021, is due to abandonment of REGS as an entity, stranding a net of liabilities that are no longer consolidated liabilities under the Parent Company.
+As of December 31, 2022, we had approximately \$9.6 million in negative working capital, which represents a decrease of approximately \$2.1 million from \$7.5 million in negative working capital as of December 31, 2021.
+The primary reason for that working capital deficit increase from December 31, 2021 to December 31, 2022, is is due an increase in accounts payable and short term borrowings.

-As shown in the accompanying consolidated financial statements, the Company has experienced recurring losses, and has accumulated a deficit of approximately \$29.4 million as of December 31, 2021, and \$29.7 million as of December 31, 2020.
-For the year ended December 31, 2021, the Company realized net income of approximately \$0.5 million and in 2020, the Company incurred a net loss of approximately \$2.8 million.
+As shown in the accompanying consolidated financial statements, the Company has experienced recurring losses, and has accumulated a deficit of approximately \$32.0 million as of December 31, 2021, and \$29.4 million as of December 31, 2021.
+For the year ended December 31, 2022, the Company incurred a net loss of approximately \$2.7 million the Company realized net income of approximately \$0.5 million and in 2021.

-Realization of a major portion of our assets as of December 31, 2021, is dependent upon our continued operations.
+Realization of a major portion of our assets as of December 31, 2022, is dependent upon our continued operations.
 The Company is dependent on generating additional revenue or obtaining adequate capital to fund operating losses until it becomes profitable.
 In addition, we have undertaken a number of specific steps to continue to operate as a going concern.
 We continue to focus on developing organic growth in our operating companies, diversifying our service customer base and market concentrations and improving gross and net margins through increased attention to pricing, aggressive cost management and overhead reductions, including discontinuing a line of business with insufficient margins.
 Critical to achieving profitability will be our ability to license and or sell, permit and operate through our joint ventures and licensees our CoronaLuxTM waste destruction units.
 We have increased our business development efforts to address opportunities identified in expanding domestic markets attributable to increased federal and state emission control regulations and a growing demand for energy conservation and renewable energies.
 In addition, the Company is evaluating various forms of financing that may be available to it.
 There can be no assurance that the Company will secure additional financing for working capital on favorable terms or at all, increase revenues and achieve the desired result of net income and positive cash flow from operations in future years.
 These financial statements do not give any effect to any adjustments that would be necessary should the Company be unable to report on a going concern basis.

-Results of Continuing Operations for the Years Ended December 31, 2021, and 2020
+Results of Continuing Operations for the Years Ended December 31, 2022, and 2021

-Total revenues were \$3.5 million and \$2.7 million for the years ended December 31, 2021, and 2020, respectively.
-The increase of approximately \$0.8 million or 28% in revenues comparing the year ended December 31, 2021, to the year ended December 31, 2020, is primarily attributable to the increases in revenues from our products segment revenue, which includes our environmental solutions segment, which increased from \$2.5 million for the year ended December 31, 2020, to \$3.2 million for the year ended December 31, 2021, an increase of approximately \$0.7 million or approximately 29%.
-Environmental solutions segment generated more revenue, as the COVID affected general economic slowdown during fiscal year 2020 improved during 2021.
-Our Solid Waste segment remained consistent at \$0.2 million for both 2021 and 2020.
+Total revenues were \$4.1 million and \$3.5 million for the years ended December 31, 2022, and 2021, respectively.
+The increase of approximately \$0.7 million or 19% in revenues comparing the year ended December 31, 2022, to the year ended December 31, 2021, is primarily attributable to the increases in revenues from our products segment revenue, which includes our environmental solutions segment, which increased from \$3.2 million for the year ended December 31, 2021, to \$4.0 million for the year ended December 31, 2022, an increase of approximately \$0.8 million or approximately 25%.
+Environmental solutions segment generated more revenue, as the company continues to recover from the economic slowdown as result of COVID-19 pandemic.